 Strictly speaking, the Old Testament practice of one man having multiple wives at one time is known as polygyny.
 An important fact to remember regarding polygamy is that it has fundamentally always been something that only rich men could take advantage of.

 Perhaps the most well known case of modern polygamy is with the U.S. based religious group called the Mormons.
 The group's founder, Joseph Smith, as well as early leaders such as Brigham Young, were married to more than one woman at a time.
 In 1852 some of the church's leaders began to openly admit that plural marriages had taken place in secret.
-At its peak, the practice of polygamy affected between 20 to 30 percent of Mormon families.
+At its peak, this practice affected between 20 to 30 percent of Mormon families.

 The Bible is a bit confusing regarding polygamy.
 Genesis seems to say that, right from the start, God intended marriage to be between only one man and one woman (Genesis 2:23 - 24).
 We find later, however, that several individuals, many of whom had great faith, had more than one wife at a time.

 God knew the rulers over his people would pursue multiple wives like all the other nations.
 He warned them not to have many women, especially from outside the twelve tribes of Israel (pagans), so that they could not be lead astray.
 Unfortunately, men like King Solomon did not follow this advice.
 Although he was wise, he nevertheless married many foreign women who turned his heart away from the Eternal (see 1Kings 11).

 By the time of the early church, the general practice of polygamy had largely died out in the Roman Empire.
 Although the Romans themselves did not practice it, they did divorce and remarry when they wanted to change spouses.
 A few exceptions existed such as Herod the Great, who was a polygamist.